menu

 In addition, of particular note, 14.7% of the people in the Halawa neighborhood currently reside in a correction facility, held due to punishment for a crime.

-American households most often have a car, and regularly they have two or three.
-But households in the Halawa neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Halawa neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 43.5% of the households here have four, five, or more cars.
 That is more cars per household than in 99.0% of the neighborhoods in the nation.

 Did you know that the Halawa neighborhood has more Asian and Portuguese ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 58.9% of this neighborhood's residents have Asian ancestry and 3.2% have Portuguese ancestry.